-(i) Recoverable amount of an asset or a CGU
+(i) Recoverable value of an asset or a CGU

 When an impairment test is performed on an asset or CGU, management estimates the recoverable amount of the asset or the CGU on the basis of its fair value less costs of disposal or its value in use.
-These estimates are based on valuation models that require the use of certain assumptions, such as expected future cash flows, a pre-tax discount rate (WACC) or a perpetual growth rate.
+These estimates are based on valuation models that require the use of certain assumptions, such as expected future cash flows, a pre-tax discount rate (WACC) and a perpetual growth rate, or the use of multiples of operating performance of comparable entities.
 Those assumptions materially affect the results of the impairment tests and the impairment expense recorded in the consolidated statement of income, if any.
-Note 15 describes the key assumptions used in the goodwill impairment tests and presents a sensitivity analysis of recoverable amounts.
+Note 14 describes the key assumptions used in the goodwill impairment tests and presents a sensitivity analysis of recoverable amounts.